marcinsokolowski/hdf5_correlator/README.md

   # where path is location of hdf5_correlator clone

 # WARNING : hdf5 might be a problem, but I'll try to solve it ASAP

+# Example of reading HDF5 file in C++ and correlation of 2 specified
+# antennas given in :

+  cd examples/read_hdf5
+  mkdir build
+  cmake ..
+  make